kaleidoescape/sinkhorn_knopp/README.md

 sinkhorn_knopp
 --------

-To convert non-negative square matrices with total support into doubly stochastic matrices.
+Convert non-negative square matrices with total support into doubly stochastic matrices.

+Note: This fork differs in that it makes a few extra checks for total support that were missing in the original to inform the user of likely problems.

 ```python
     >> import numpy as np